Instagram New UI 2025 Explained: Complete Guide to the Interface Update

-by Paul Boulet | Oct 30, 2025 | Influencer News
+by Paul Boulet | Jan 13, 2026 | Influencer News

-Did You Get the Instagram New UI Yet?
+Did You Get the New Instagram UI Yet?
 Here’s Everything You Need to Know

 A person performs a handstand on grass in an outdoor setting, shown in two different views of an Instagram post.

-Here’s what to look for — and why it matters.
+Here’s what to look for, and why it matters.

-What’s Changing in the Instagram New UI
+What’s Changing in the New Instagram Interface

 Instagram has begun testing a new navigation bar and feed experience that places Reels and DMs front and center — signaling the platform’s renewed focus on short-form video and direct messaging.